AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * Creating Reward-Maximization-Based Reactionary AI Players

-  * Same as reward maximization -based AI players.
+  * Same as reward maximization-based AI players.

   * The only difference is that you give counter attacks to players' potential attacks.

   * Best for mixing reinforcement learning with game designers' control.

-  * Breaks mathematical theoretical guarantees, hence risky to use.
+  * Breaks mathematical theoretical guarantees due to inteference from game designers' control instead of model's own actions.
+Therefore, it is risky to use.

 ## Adaptive Difficulty Systems